 in Cardiovascular Medicine

 Dr. Kate Cabral earned her Doctor of Pharmacy (PharmD.) from Northeastern University in Boston, MA.
+She is the current Consulting Director of Clinical Pharmacy Services at Capital Cardiology Associates.
+Dr. Cabral is an active member of the ACCP (American College of Clinical Pharmacy) serving as Chair Elect of the Cardiology PRN (practice and research network).
 She completed a post-graduate pharmacy practice residency, as well as a cardiology specialty residency, at Boston Medical Center.
 Dr. Cabral practiced as a clinical pharmacy specialist in cardiology at Boston Medical Center and a clinical pharmacy specialist in anticoagulation at Maine Medical Center before returning to New York.
 She currently is an Associate Professor in Pharmacy Practice at Albany College of Pharmacy & Health Sciences.

 Stephen Chamberlin, PharmD is a Capital District native and graduated from Shenendehowa High School.
 Prior to earning his PharmD from Albany College of Pharmacy, he was a Sergeant in the U.S. Army and served as a Combat Engineer in the Iraq War.
 Stephen’s pursuit of a career in pharmacy was spawned from a desire to continue to serve his community through health education and integrated practice.